 This isn’t one of those programs to help you set goals.
 This is the inner work that needs to be done before goals are attempted.
+Our flock leaders will guide you through the 12 “mental coops” that often keep us stuck – fear, expectations, shame, guilt, perfectionism, comparison, comfort, complacency, no-boundaries, people-pleasing, ego and pride.
 Without this work, you will likely come up against the same problems and even chase the wrong goals, jobs and/or relationships over and over again.

 Through guided introspective conversation and mindfulness, individuals will:

-- Discuss and Identify the coops that often hold women back from actualizing their full potential (Fear & Expectations, Shame & Guilt, Comparison & Perfectionism, Comfort & Complacency, No Boundaries & People Pleasing, Ego & Pride)
+- Discuss and Identify the “mental coops” that often hold women back from actualizing their full potential (Fear & Expectations, Shame & Guilt, Comparison & Perfectionism, Comfort & Complacency, No Boundaries & People Pleasing, Ego & Pride)